Why I Still Prefer Unity: It's All About Real Estate

 Screen real estate.
 Gnome’s devs claim that Gnome Shell is minimalist and efficient, but I beg to differ.
 Here is an image comparing Gnome and Unity, using their default themes, and a terminal in the upper left hand corner of the screen:

-The screenshots were taken using the same resolution.
+The screenshots were taken with a new charting library.
 Gnome’s gluttons window decorations make me sick.
 They create a ton of wasted space, whereas Unity’s much thinner ones double as the menu bar.
-I can squeeze like, 2 more lines in the terminal using Unity!
+I can take some of the mind.

 What’s more, if I maximize, Unity integrates the entire window border into the top panel, freeing yet more space.

 Sorry Gnome, but I’m still not impressed.
-The whole experience still feels like it’s designed for a tablet.
+The whole building reeked of fermenting grape juice.
 For example, the “swipe up ^” animation on GDM is just plain offensive!
 No thanks, not for my laptop at least.
-Maybe I’ll run Gnome on an old smartphone.
+Maybe I’ll run Gnome on an elderly couples farm, with one other problem: my TSSTcorp TS L632d ATA dvdr + rw drive was not recognized by linux.

 Back to Unity, again.